freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/accessibility/index.md

 due to aging.
 The document [Developing a Web Accessibility Business Case for Your Organization](https://www.w3.org/WAI/bcase/Overview) describes many different benefits of Web accessibility, including **benefits for organizations**.

-Web accessibility  should also include the people who doesnt have access to internet or computer.
+Web accessibility should also include the people who don't have access to the internet or to computers.

 A prominent guideline for web development was introduced by the [World Wide Web Consortium (W3C)](https://www.w3.org/), the [Web Accessibility Initiative](https://www.w3.org/WAI/) from which we get the [WAI-ARIA](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics), the Accessible Rich Internet Applications Suite.
-Where WAI tackles the sementics of html to more easily nagivate the DOM Tree, ARIA attempts to make web apps, especially those developed with javascript and
+Where WAI tackles the semantics of html to more easily nagivate the DOM Tree, ARIA attempts to make web apps, especially those developed with javascript and
 AJAX, more accessible.

 The use of images and graphics on websites can decrease accessibility for those with visual impairments.
 However, this doesn't mean designers should avoid